HashNuke/ennio/README.md

 * Few SMTP servers violate RFC and require uppercase verbs.
 * Should support 8BITMIME extension
 * Normally failures produce 550 or 553 replies
+* 421 response if need to shutdown SMTP service

+* EHLO with address literal for clients or FQDN for relays
+  * size
+  * extension list
+* HELO
+* QUIT
+* VRFY
+* EXPN
+* RSET

 ## RFCs